Clarence Mill: Related structures

 Clarence Mill footbridge over the Macclesfield Canal was built in 2009.
 When planning permission was granted for the mill to be converted into apartments, a Section 106 agreement required the sum of £30,000 to be set aside to build a footbridge.

+Current usage

+Today, the Clarence Mill houses a mix of businesses including a cafe called Café Waterside, a gallery called Northern Makes, an upholstery shop, a bicycle repair shop, and the Bollington Discovery Centre, a heritage museum focused on the local history of the area; essentially serving as a commercial space with a focus on local businesses and a heritage aspect within the building itself.

+There are also apartments within the building too.